nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 * `add /nShrek p/66666666 a/69 l/Swamp`

+Can also add a patient by index

+Format: `appt INDEX /dDATE`
+where DATE is DDMMYYYYhhmm or DDMMhhmm

+Examples:
+* `appt 12 200420210930`

 ### Deleting a client's contact: `delete`

 Deletes a client from the contact book.